Teak Wood

 Their advantages include durability, scratch resistance, and long-term stability which makes them ideal for premium indoor furniture, carved items, and decorative luxury pieces.

-Teak Wood Type Based on Grade
+Teak Wood Types Based on Grade

 Teak wood is commonly classified into three primary grades, Grade A, Grade B, and Grade C. Each grade indicates the wood’s quality, durability, and suitability for specific applications.